electrode-io/fynpo/README.md

 ## Rationale

 So why would you want to use this?

-Well, if you just want to try a different approach to installing your `node_modules`, then it's worth a look.
+If you just want to try a different approach to installing your `node_modules`, then it's worth a look.

 `fyn`'s flatten `node_modules` is the smallest in size because there are no multiple copies of the exact same package installed.

-It also has a special `fynlocal` mode for handling local packages.
+It also has a special `fynlocal` mode that's a better [npm link] for handling local packages.

 If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, then fyn may be helpful to you.
 Please read further to learn more.